begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Origin/Readme.md

 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-origin.json)" and open it.

-    When installing p0358's Origin patch make sure to click on "Pretend EA App is installed (so that Steam does not start its installer)" to be able to launch with Steam.

     After successful installation, click Launch.

 3. Changing settings to save resources and other stuff (not necessary).